What do you need to know?

 In terms of benefits administered by HMRC, this change of policy applies to Child Benefit and Child Tax Credit.
 Eligibility for Working Tax Credit is subject to different rules, which are unaffected by this change of policy.
 The change also applies to Jobseeker’s Allowance and Housing Benefit.

-The Home Office, will still continue to consider EEA Resident Applications and EEA Permanent Applications.
+The Home Office, will still continue to consider EEA Applications for Residents, and EEA Applications for Permanents.

 We understand that many EEA Nationals are concerned to have the claim for a Permanent Resident Certificate to considered by the Home Office.